 Salary is commensurate with experience and reviewed by the ACLU of Vermont’s affiliate equity officer.
 Excellent benefits include generous vacation and sick leave; individual/family employer-provided health and dental insurance; life insurance and disability; defined contribution plan with employer match; and 14 paid holidays.
 This position is full-time, salaried, and exempt under the Fair Labor Standards Act.

 To apply, email a cover letter, resume, and two legal writing samples to [email protected].
 Include in the subject line of the email: your last name and Legal Director.
 In your letter, please indicate where you learned of the posting.

-We will begin reviewing applications after September 8, and applications will continue to be accepted on a rolling basis until the position is filled, at which time the job announcement will be removed from our website at www.acluvt.org.
+Applications will continue to be accepted on a rolling basis until the position is filled, at which time the job announcement will be removed from our website at www.acluvt.org.